GothenburgBitFactory/tw.org/content/docs/terminology.md

 ## UUID

 A **U**niversally **U**nique **ID**entifier is a 128-bit number used to uniquely identify a task.
-Whereas the ID of a task is simply a line number in the `pending.data` file, the UUID is permanent.
+Whereas the ID of a task is simply a line number in the "working set", the UUID is permanent.

 You can use ID and UUID interchangeably, although the ID is much more convenient.